 Animals come into our care for all sorts of reasons.
 Most come via our Inspectors, these being the most vulnerable.
 We also provide emergency funding for injured strays in veterinary care, however the local authority dog wardens deal with stray dogs.

 If you feel that you are no longer able to look after an animal you own then you will need to rehome it.
 As the only organisation that prosecutes animal cruelty we have an immediate duty to animals that have been abused or abandoned.
 This means that we have to prioritise for the most vulnerable who don’t having caring owners.
-Because of this we recommend contacting other charities and rescues or attempting to rehome the animal yourself or have a friend take it on.
+Because of this we recommend contacting us as soon as possible when you feel you can’t care for your pet any more.
+Giving plenty notice allows us to coordinate which animals we can accept and when.
+We also ask owners to contact other charities and rescues.

 If you have found an animal which is a stray or lost then see our Lost or Found page.